TYPO3-Solr/ext-solr/Documentation/Frontend/Facets.rst

 Facet Types
 ===========

-A solr field can contain different type of data, where different facets make sence.
+A solr field can contain different type of data, where different facets make sense.
 The simplest facet is an option "facet".
 The "options facet" just contains a list of values and the user can choose one or many of them.
 A more complex type could be a "range facet" on a price field.
 A facet like this needs to allow to filter on a range of a minimum and a maximum value.

 The "type" of a facet can be controlled with the "type" property.
-When nothing is configured there, the facet will be threated as option facet.
+When nothing is configured there, the facet will be treated as option facet.

 |